marioortizmanero/transaction-system/README.md

   in terms of memory.
 For example, there is no need to actually have `Balance::client`, because its ID is already known from the clients map.
-* No parallelism is implemented, but one possible approach would be to divide the clients in ranges, each for one thread.
-It would need some experimentation because the operations are actually somewhat simple, and multithreading could just not make it more performant.
+* No parallelism is implemented, but one possible approach would be to divide the clients in ranges, each for one worker.
+It would need some experimentation because the operations are actually somewhat simple, and multithreading could just not make it more performant given a single source.